andreipope/twelvelabs-documentation/docs/quickstart.md

   </TabItem>
   </Tabs>

 4. Upload your video.
-Call the `tasks` <!--TODO: Add link--> endpoint and store the result in a variable named response:
+Call the [tasks](/api-reference/indexes-tasks) endpoint and store the result in a variable named response:

   <Tabs>
   <TabItem value="py" label="Python">